CodexofWisdom/DisappearRainmeter/README.md

 4.)
 Copy the DLL files in the downloaded 'Plugins' folder to your Rainmeter 'Plugins' folder (DEFAULT: 'C:\Program Files\Rainmeter\Plugins').

 5.)
 If you changed the default installation location of Rainmeter (DEFAULT: 'C:\Program Files\Rainmeter'), you will need to edit the EXE file, which is done by editing and compiling the AHK file included.
-Compiling AHK files requires Autohotkey (https://autohotkey.com/).
+Compiling AHK files requires [Autohotkey](https://autohotkey.com/).

 6.)
 To enable the skin, open the 'Manage skin' window in Rainmeter and load the 'Menu' skin by selecting 'menu.ini' inside the skin's folder and pressing LOAD.
 To set the paths of programs, press the EDIT button to open the INI file and insert paths where instructed.

 7.)
-Make sure the skin's settings are set as on the following pictures: http://prntscr.com/g4fa8g, http://prntscr.com/g4fagl.
+Make sure the skin's settings are set as on the following pictures: [1](http://prntscr.com/g4fa8g), [2](http://prntscr.com/g4fagl).

 8.)
 Now launch the extracted EXE file to disable the Windows key's default action and set it as the hotkey for opening the menu.
 If you want to choose a different hotkey, you will once again need to edit the AHK file and compile it.